 In 1978, Verity Bostick, a young singer and assistant professor of music at Montana State University at Bozeman, sparked the interest of a well-known New York opera producer, Anthony Stivanello, with her desire to form the first Montana-based opera company.
 For the inaugural performance of Verdi’s La Traviata in the Spring of 1979, Mr. Stivanello agreed to donate sets, costumes and his services to the production.

 Gallatin Valley had its own resident opera star, Pablo Elvira, who was persuaded to share his talents.
 A leading baritone with the Metropolitan Opera and New York City Opera, he sang Germont in La Traviata.
 A full-fledged professional opera company in Bozeman, MT was born!
 With names like Elvira and Stivanello appearing, Montana suddenly caught the interest of Eastern opera circles.
-The prestigious opera magazine, Opera News, assigned a reporter to cover the advent of the Intermountain Opera Association’s first year.
+The prestigious opera magazine, Opera News, assigned a reporter to cover the advent of the Intermountain Opera Bozeman’s first year.

 During the second season, the Association produced The Barber of Seville, starring Pablo Elvira, and brought three stars from New York to sing leading roles.
 Anthony Stivanello again furnished sets and costumes and directed the production.

 At this time, Mrs. Robert W. Martin, Jr. became a member of the Board and subsequently President of the Association.
 Under her guidance, fundraising and ticket organization systems were successfully initiated.
 A benefactor and patron of the arts with contacts throughout the country, “Ginny” solicited funds through organizations and individuals and gave her own generous support to meet the Association’s annual budgets.

 Her financial and organizing contributions and her total commitment to opera in Montana have been invaluable to the basic structure and success of the Association.
-Mrs. Martin is now Honorary Chairman of the Board.
+Mrs. Martin passed away in 2016.

 In 1996, Linda Curtis took over the role of Artistic Director from Pablo Elvira.
-As her schedule permits, Ms. Curtis attends auditions and performances around the country, listening for singers appropriate for roles in upcoming IOA productions.
-Since 1979 IOA has produced one opera each spring.
-In 2005, IOA began presenting a second opera in the fall.
+As her schedule permits, Ms. Curtis attends auditions and performances around the country, listening for singers appropriate for roles in upcoming IOB productions.
+Since 1979 IOB has produced one opera each spring.
+In 2005, IOB began presenting a second opera in the fall.